ash-project/igniter/documentation/configuring-igniter.md

 See the documentation in `Igniter.Project.IgniterConfig` for available configuration.

+## Extensions

+Igniter supports extensions.
+These extensions are limited to determining where modules should be created (i.e a module in `/web` ending in `Controller`).
+This is not bulletproof and will likely need to be improved over time.
+(The best thing would be if Phoenix conventions were the same as the elixir conventions of module names matching paths).
+To this end, you will want to add the phoenix extension if your generator builds any phoenix-related modules.

+For an end user, this can be done with `mix igniter.add_extension phoenix`.

+For those writing tasks, use `Igniter.compose_task("igniter.add_extension", ["phoenix"])`.

 ## Moving files

 One available configuration is `module_location`.
 This configuration dictates where modules are placed when there is a folder that exactly matches their module name.
 There are two available strategies for this, and with igniter not only can you change your mind, but you can actually _move back and forth_ between each strategy.
 To move any modules to their rightful place, use `mix igniter.move_files`.